Dynamsoft/capture-vision-react-native-samples/README.md

 ### Set up Development Environment

-If you are a beginer on React Native, please follow the guide on <a href="https://reactnative.dev/docs/environment-setup" target="_blank">React Native official website</a> to set up the development environment.
+If you are a beginner on React Native, please follow the guide on <a href="https://reactnative.dev/docs/environment-setup" target="_blank">React Native official website</a> to set up the development environment.

 ### Initialize the Project